sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 dtype: int64
 ```

-There are no missing values.
-Next, we can see the type of each variable in the dataset.
+There are no missing values in any of the columns.
+Further, we can look at the data type of each column in the dataset.

 ```python
 df.info()